Distance: 2.2 miles (3.5 km) round trip for the lower grove;

 The Bachelor and Three Graces are a quartet of sequoias you'll pass just after crossing the tram road.
 The roots of giant sequoias are shallow, usually less than six feet deep, but spread over a large area - half an acre or more for a mature tree.
 This means that right under your feet, the roots of the graces and their bachelor are intertwining in ways that would easily earn a mature rating in much of the country.
 But no one seems to mind here; Yosemite visitors are a broadminded lot.

 The Grizzly Giant is the grand patriarch of Yosemite sequoias and the clear star of the Mariposa Grove.
-It's 30 feet (9 meters) in diameter at the base, more than 90 feet (27 meters) in circumference, and has a single limb a hundred feet up that's bigger around by itself than the trunk of nearly any other species of tree.
+It's over 30 feet (9 meters) in diameter at the base, more than 90 feet (27 meters) in circumference, and has a single limb a hundred feet up that's bigger around by itself than the trunk of nearly any other species of tree.
 When you pass the Fallen Monarch at the beginning of the hike, make a mental note of its size; now imagine a version more than twice as wide across, and you'll have some idea of the Grizzly Giant's girth.

 However you look at it, the Grizzly Giant has outlived a lot.
 Yet it probably owes its survival to the fortunate fact that Giant Sequoia wood is nearly useless for construction; it splinters easily and is generally suitable for nothing but toothpicks.
 If not for that, it probably would have been felled by the first loggers to visit the grove, well before the 20th century reared its lively head.